 In the digital marketing world, PPC advertising has proven to be an invaluable resource of consistent revenue for both B2B and B2C businesses.
 Whether or not to employ it usually depends on the company’s stage, budget, and short or long term goals.
-Given PPC’s transparency, measurability (through platforms such as Google AdWords and Bing Ads), near real-time impact, and proven ROI it’s no wonder that more and more businesses are using it to their advantage.
+Given PPC’s transparency, measurability (through platforms such as Google Ads and Bing Ads), near real-time impact, and proven ROI it’s no wonder that more and more businesses are using it to their advantage.

 Successful PPC campaigns depend on several factors but each campaign’s success is ultimately defined by its ROAS.
 Search engines reward advertisers by charging them less per ad click if the ads are intelligently targeted.
 A key aspect of your PPC strategy comes down to the research, selection, and application of the keywords you’ve deduced that your target customer would use while searching for products/services like yours.
 Then, how you pair these with the four available match types: Exact Match, Phrase Match, Broad Match & Modified Broad Match.